Enjoy 20% MORE Caviar FREE with Code: 20MORE

 The high heat involved in stir-frying promotes the Maillard reaction, intensifying the meat's beefy taste.
 For those who want a rich medley of flavors with their Wagyu, this is one of the best ways to prepare the meat.

-Smoking
+Smoking Wagyu Beef

 Using mesquite wood is the key to proper smoking.
 This wood produces clean smoke that enhances the meat.
 Dirty smoke is filled with impurities that can lessen the benefits of smoking.
 For those who want to focus on how delicious Wagyu beef can be, this is an easy-to-recommend approach for preparing your steak.

-Using an oven to cook Wagyu isn't really the preferred method.
-In fact, usually, no one cooks Wagyu in an oven unless the cut is extremely thick.
-If you have a thick and larger cut of Wagyu like a roast or big bone-in filet, consider firing up your oven for a slow and even cook.
+Using an oven to cook Wagyu isn't the preferred method.
+We don’t advise cooking Wagyu in an oven unless the cut is extremely thick.

-Start by pan-searing your steak evenly on every side, and fire up your oven to 350 degrees Fahrenheit in the meantime.
+If you have a thick cut of Wagyu like a bone-in filet, start by pan-searing your steak evenly on every side.
+Fire up your oven to 350 degrees Fahrenheit in the meantime.
 After three minutes of searing on larger surfaces, the steak can go into the oven for finishing.

 The Best Wagyu Beef, Cooked to Perfection